Bias180 logo

 founded ConscienHealth in 2009.
 He is a pharmacist and healthcare innovation professional working with health and obesity experts for sound policy and innovation.
 Ted is active in the Obesity Action Coalition, serving on the national board of directors for 12 years and as its chair.
 He advises The Obesity Society on advocacy, and consults with organizations to address the needs of people living with obesity.
 He publishes a widely-read daily commentary at

-image of Dr. Ximena Ramos Salas
+image of Ximena Ramos Salas

-Dr. Ximena Ramos Salas
+Ximena Ramos Salas

 has a PhD in public health and 20+ years’ experience in health research and policy (Can.
 Inst. of Health Research) and obesity education, advocacy, and patient engagement (Obesity Canada).
 As a weight stigma and obesity expert she works with several international organizations such as the European Ass. for the Study of Obesity and the World Health Organization.
 She coordinated the 2020 Canadian Adult Obesity Management Clinical Practice Guidelines, which used a patient-centred approach and provided recommendations to reduce weight stigma.